Q: There are several maps available for the Mournes, is there one recommended for this event?

 Q: How do I know what type of equipment to buy?

 Some modern hi-tech bits of gear are reasonable replacements for bulkier and heavier “traditional” equipment.
 The key thing is that the safety functionality and performance of this gear must be at least as good as that of the gear specified in the rules.
-There is so much gear out there that we can’t possibly check it all out.
+There is so much gear on the marker that we can’t possibly check it all out.
 If you are in doubt please contact us but bear in mind that we will err on the side of caution and may refuse some products if we can’t be confident that they meet the grade.

 Q: Are bivy bags allowed for camping?